ozwillo/ozwillo-doc/_includes/1-introduction.md

 - installing an application triggers the provisioning protocol, leading to software deployment on the provider side, and then to a declaration of the created instance to Ozwillo.
 It requires communication between Ozwillo and the provider servers;
 - installing a service is simply the process of bookmarking the service URI as a user desk shortcut.
 This is instantaneous and does not require communication between Ozwillo and the provider servers.

-### Visibility vs restricted access
+### Visibility and access control
 {: #s1-visibility-restricted}

 If a store entry is visible, it only means it is publicly referenced and shown under Ozwillo's store.

 A `visible:false` (hidden) application may be under review or not be available at this time.
-A hidden service is typically targeted to certain users (depending on who purchased the instance): it is only shown as a desk shortcut for given authorized users, but not listed in the store.
+A `visibility:"HIDDEN"` service is typically targeted to certain users (depending on who purchased the instance): it is only shown as a desk shortcut for given authorized users, but not listed in the store.
+Visibility of a service can be toggled from the portal by the service owner, unless the provider declared it `visibility:"NEVER_VISIBLE"`.

 The fact that a service is visible or not in the store is yet separated to how its access is managed, possibly being restricted to certain users.
 All of these scenarios are possible:

 - a visible service whose access is restricted to given users (for example if the service owner wants to explicitely grant access to requesting users)
 - a hidden service with public access (for example if the service owner does not want to reference it on Ozwillo's store)
-- more typically services that are either visible and public, or hidden and protected
+- more typically services that are either visible and public, or hidden and restricted

-More to come: a `neverVisible` property for services will likely be introduced in the future.
-Indeed, there are valid scenarios where services could be updated from `visible:false` to `visible:true` over time, when there are others where we want to be sure it won't happen: it would be the purpose of `neverVisible:true`.
-{: .focus .soft}
+Similarly to the visibility of a service, the access control can also take 3 values: two that can be toggled from the portal by the service owner, unless the provider declared the service as `access_control:"ALWAYS_RESTRICTED"`.

 The [Provisioning](#s3-provisioning) section shows how these settings are defined.